The Best Toys for Blind Dogs (Review) in 2020

 What to Look for in Toys for Your Blind Dog

-The biggest barrier that blind dogs face when playing with a toy is finding that toy in the first place because they cannot see it.
+- Odor: The biggest barrier that blind dogs face when playing with a toy is finding that toy in the first place because they cannot see it.
 It can also roll away from them or they can toss it in the air and then struggle to find it again.
-Toys that have a strong odor can be very helpful because dogs have a keen sense of smell and can locate them easily.
+Scented toys that have a strong odor can be very helpful because dogs have a keen sense of smell and can locate them easily.
 You can play a game of ‘find the scent’ by hiding the toy behind your back or close by for your pooch to sniff out.

-Sound is another good way of ensuring that your dog can find the toy but it also keeps them engaged when they are playing.
-Toys that reward your dog with a human voice or an animal noise are very popular.
+- Sound: Sound is another good way of ensuring that your dog can find the toy but it also keeps them engaged when they are playing.
+Interactive toys that reward your dog with a human voice or an animal noise are very popular.
 Some are powered by replaceable batteries but if you are not keen on this there are several that require no batteries at all.
 They rely on air traveling through some specially designed holes to make an amusing noise that dogs love.
 For some dogs, it helps if the noises continue for a while after the toy becomes still because it helps with locating the toy.

 Benefits of Using Toys for Blind Dogs

 Your pooch needs your support and encouragement to get used to their new life.
-Toys for blind dogs can play an important role in training them how to make sense of the world without their sight.
+Toys for blind dogs can play an important role in training them on how to make sense of the world without their sight.
 Here are some of the main benefits of using toys for blind dogs.

-Boredom can be a real problem for blind dogs who cannot run around the house or a yard in the way that sighted dogs can.
+- Entertainment: Boredom can be a real problem for blind dogs who cannot run around the house or a yard in the way that sighted dogs can.
 Playtime with interactive dog toys will provide the mental stimulation that they need.

-It is very common for a blind dog to lose confidence.
+- Confidence: It is very common for a blind dog to lose confidence.
 It will take time for them to accept that the world can still be both safe and fun.
 For pups that are born blind, toys can help them to grow in confidence alongside their sighted siblings.

-Your blind dog will greatly value their relationship with you and playing with appropriate toys together will go a long way towards bonding.
+- Bonding: Your blind dog will greatly value their relationship with you and playing with appropriate toys together will go a long way towards bonding.
 Games that you can work on together such as tug of war and scented fetch are especially useful.

-There are risks involved in playing games with a blind dog because they cannot see your hands.
+- Bite inhibition training: There are risks involved in playing games with a blind dog because they cannot see your hands.
 Playing together helps your pooch to learn to be careful about where they are biting and this keeps you and them safe and happy.